-"Grounsils" are foundation timbers, so to have sex on the floor.
+“Grounsils” are foundation timbers, so this phrase means “to have sex on the floor.”

 9. Convivial Society

-Similar to "amorous congress" in that this was a gentler term suitable for even the noble classes to use, even if they only whispered it.
+Similar to “amorous congress,” this euphemism was a gentler term suitable for the upper classes to use, even if they only whispered it.

 10. Take a Flyer

-"Flyers" being shoes, this is to have sex while still dressed, or “without going to bed.”
+“Flyers” were shoes, so this phrase describes having sex while still dressed, or “without going to bed.”